-Washington (CNN)Democratic presidential candidate Marianne Williamson apologized for calling clinical despair a scam in beyond feedback but defended other debatable statements approximately antidepressants.
+Washington (CNN)Democratic presidential candidate Marianne Williamson apologized for calling clinical despair a scam beyond feedback but defended other debatable statements approximately antidepressants.

 Williamson, a religious ebook author, has attracted extended attention because of her quirky debate performances and emotionally-orientated platform.
 During the CNN debate Wednesday night, she was the simplest candidate to provide a specific financial thought on reparations for enslaved Africans’ descendants.
 However, she has because she offered indistinct solutions to how one of these plans might be financed.